T

 neighborhood

-A bustling waterfront area known for its seafood restaurants, street performers, and views of Alcatraz.
-Watch the sea lions at Pier 39.
+A bustling waterfront district known for its seafood restaurants, street performers, and sea lion colonies at Pier 39.
+Enjoy the lively atmosphere and iconic San Francisco sights.

 4. Evening